About the Program

 - admissible costs to buy a franchise

 You cannot use a loan to finance items such as:

 What are the costs?

-The interest rate is determined by your financial institution.
-The interest rate may be variable or fixed:
+The interest rate is determined by your financial institution and may be variable or fixed.

 - Variable rate: The maximum chargeable is the lender's prime lending rate plus 3%.

-- Fixed rate: The maximum chargeable is the lender's single family residential mortgage rate plus 3%.
+- Fixed rate: The maximum chargeable is the lender's single family residential mortgage rate for the term of the loan plus 3%.

 A registration fee of 2% of the total amount loaned under the program must also be paid by the borrower to the lender.
 It can be financed as part of the loan.

 The registration fee and a portion of the interest are submitted to Industry Canada by the lender to help offset the costs of the program for the government.